Supporting Grieving Students with Take Home Grief Bags

 Grief Bags

-I love this resource for our families at home because I think it provides experiential resources for them as they discuss tough topics.
-It’s also become a great resource for our families after a group ends because it provides a nice transition.
-They are also great if the student isn’t ready to talk to me or another counselor yet and for our families during the summer.
+I love grief bags as a resource for our families at home because they offer experiential tools for discussing difficult topics.
+They also serve as a wonderful resource for our families after a group ends, providing a smooth transition.
+Additionally, they are beneficial if a student isn’t ready to talk to me or another counselor yet, and for our families during the summer.

 0 comments